 Former organists Mary Lou Lufkin and Mark Wong were both instrumental in helping to select this Walker tracker organ for us.

-We remain grateful to the organists who have shared their gifts of music at St. Christopher’s on this unique organ: Mark Wong, David Hicken, Timothy Cubero, Leigh Johansen, and our current organist, Dan Werning, who began in December of 2014, and who also serves as our Choirmaster.
+We remain grateful to the organists who have shared their gifts of music at St. Christopher’s on this unique organ: Mark Wong, David Hicken, Timothy Cubero, Leigh Johansen, and Dan Werning, who served as organist and Choirmaster from December of 2014 to December of 2019.

 We are grateful to God for this historic, beautiful instrument and the music it produces in praise of God!